p-behr/magic2024/5_Employees/README.md

 This is the same employee data, now formatted as JSON.

-## Return object
+## Matching the spec

-If we look at the OpenAPI specification, it tells us that the the return value for /employees should be a JSON object that looks like this:
+If we look at the OpenAPI specification, it tells us that the the return value for the /employees route should be a JSON object that looks like this:
 ```
 {
   "length": 0,